Faithlife/styled-ui/README.md

 ### Goals
 - No breaking changes between published versions of this project.
 Bug fixes to components are OK, but additional component features that are not opt-in should not be added.
 If a new version of a component needs to be released, a version suffix should be added to the exported component name (e.g. demo-button-v2).
-- Components are built with CSS modules + React.
+- Components are built with Styled Components + React.
 No large additional runtime libraries should be added (such as moment, lodash.debounce is OK).
-- Components contain a `base-theme.less`, which can be overridden by the consumer (see storybook for examples).
+All components support basic color theming and should have a matching story that demos an alternate theme.
 - Minimal complexity.
 For complex components (such as a sortable list control with inline search), consider creating a reusable component in a separate project
 - All UI is approved by the design team before it is merged into this project
 - Components have a prose description and live demo of different component states (using real data)
-- Component directories have a container component that handles state to show how the component should be used within a real app.
+- Story directories have a component that handles state to show how the component should be used within a real app.
 The presentational components may contain some local state to handle UI-specific concerns (such the location of a popup)

 ### Non-goals
 - Components that live here should be considered "final art", any changes will need to be ported manually over to existing apps